2. Ensuring sufficient physical infrastructure and workforce capacity

 2.1 Physical infrastructure

-As limited lab tests are available, mainly due to the shortages of supplies needed to perform the tests, tests are limited (for more details, please refer to Section 1.5 Testing).
+As limited lab tests were available, especially during the first wave and in the beginning of the second wave, mainly due to the shortages of supplies needed to perform the tests, tests are limited (for more details, please refer to Section 1.5 Testing).

 To ensure optimal use of available beds, all hospitals in the Netherlands will be connected to a real-time computer system that shows bed availability.
-About half of the hospitals have connected already and the rest will follow shortly.
+About half of the hospitals were connected already at the end of March 2020 and the rest will follow shortly.
 Connection to the system is compulsory, according to the National Coordination Centre for Patient Distribution.
 National coordination was urgently needed, because transferring the large numbers of patients led to chaotic situations (Landelijke Coördinatiecentrum Patiënten Spreiding; https://nos.nl/l/2328856).
 However, the Network of Medical Information Specialists criticized the chosen system, arguing that there are already alternatives in place (such as zorg-capaciteit.nl).
 The National Coordination Centre argued that their system is real-time and thus more accurate than the others that require manual updates (https://www.nrc.nl/nieuws/2020/03/31/landelijke-coordinatie-van-ic-bedden-is-nodig-om-chaos-te-bestrijden-a3995516).

 There is an impeding shortage of ventilator equipment.
 Private hospitals (independent treatment centres) have provided equipment that can be used for treating COVID-19 patients.
 The Army has also provided ventilator equipment to hospitals.
 The Ministry of Health ordered 1000 extra machines, of which 100 have been delivered as of 29 March (https://nos.nl/artikel/2328651-apparatuur-voor-100-extra-ic-bedden-geleverd.html).
 The option to have two patients using one machine has been explored, but this has not yet been necessary. (https://nvic.nl/sites/nvic.nl/files/20200323%20Splitsen%20van%20Beademingsmachines%20NVIC%20v%20dd%2024032020%20final%20final.pdf).
 The Dutch government ordered 2000 extra ventilators from several manufacturers, but it is unsure whether these will (all) be delivered.
 Several initiatives to develop simple ventilators have been initiated, such as a company that already delivers parts of ventilators, now will deliver 500 ‘simple’ machines to the government (https://www.ad.nl/dossier-coronavirus/extra-ic-bedden-enschedees-bedrijf-gaat-500-beademingsapparaten-leveren~a0a5ade4/).